 Erectile dysfunction is a problem that is very common in men.
-It can strike any man no matter what age, with the frequency increasing as they get older.
-This becomes a problem in sexual intercourse leading to dissatisfaction for men and their partners.
+It can strike any man no matter what age, with the frequency increasing as they age.
+It becomes a problem in sexual intercourse leading to dissatisfaction for men and their partners.

-It is becoming so frequent and commonplace that this dysfunction may affect over 300 million men by 2025, with additional risk factors linked with it.
+It is becoming so frequent that this dysfunction may affect over 300 million men by 2025, with additional risk factors.

-Apart from age, there are many other factors that contribute to this dysfunction.
+Apart from age, many other factors contribute to this dysfunction.
 In this article, we’ll examine whether or not low blood pressure or hypotension is among the factors that can cause it.

 Before we dive in, it is important to understand the underlying mechanism of the erection.
 How do erections work?
 What goes on in men’s bodies to make it happen?